To Replace or Not to Replace Your Air Filters

 In addition to reducing allergies for you and your family, there are also financial and environmental benefits to replacing your air filters on time.
 The U.S. Department of Energy says that replacing a dirty filter with a clean one can lower your air conditioner’s energy consumption by 5 to 15 percent.

 In order to ensure that your new air filter will fit and function properly with your furnace, you should contact the dealer of the furnace.
-You can also call Commercial Services at 812-339-9114 to help install air filters and make sure you have what you need for all of your home cold-weather needs.
+You can also call Commercial Service at 812-339-9114 to help install air filters and make sure you have what you need for all of your home cold-weather needs.